Skip to main content

 Rule 5101:2-52-10 | Interstate placement requirements for Ohio courts, parents, or legal guardians when placing a child in a residential placement in another state or territory.

-(A) If an Ohio court is planning to place a child in a residential facility in another state or territory, the court shall send the following to the Ohio interstate compact on the placement of children (ICPC) office for each placement resource being requested:
+(A) If an Ohio court is planning to place a child in a residential facility in another state or territory, the court is to electronically send one copy of the following to the Ohio interstate compact on the placement of children (ICPC) office for each placement resource being requested:

 (a) A cover letter clearly identifying the child being placed and the facility where the child is to be placed, office location and telephone number of the originating supervisor making the request.